Updated July 13, 2020.

 Most websites collect user data.
 Often, it happens without the website owner even being aware of it, by means of cookies.

 If your website is hosted, or if you use plugins, social media-buttons, analytics tools and the like on your website, then it does set cookies and collect user data.

 The free audit scans five pages of your website and sends you a report of the cookies and online tracking on these pages, including information on their provenance, purpose and whether or not they are compliant.

-If you want a complete overview of the cookies and online tracking going on on all of your website, sign up to the Cookiebot solution.
+If you want a complete overview of the cookies and online tracking going on on all of your website, sign up to Cookiebot consent management platform (CMP).

 Basically, it doesn’t matter where you choose to place it, as long as your users have access to it.

 However, this might seem as a large expense if you are, for instance, a hobby blogger or small business.

 Some are free and others come at a price.
 Some are not GDPR compliant privacy policies.

 Also, be sure to do your research on all applicable laws and requirements.

 Be aware that some geographically defined laws can, in practice, be global.